 i.
 “The reason for this distinction apparently lies in the fact that houses within walled cities fell outside the jurisdiction of family property inheritance and were not critical for the economic survival of the family.”
 (Rooker)

 b.
 The house in the walled city shall belong permanently to him who bought it: In cities, property was usually only a place to live.
 Therefore, this property could be bought or sold more freely, without the same restrictions which applied to the original allotments of land given to Israel when they came into the Promised Land.

 c.
 If a man purchases a house from the Levites, then the house that was sold in the city of his possession shall be released in the Jubilee: However, there was an exception to the exception regarding urban real estate.
 The property of the Levites would be theirs forever, redeemable at any time, in a city or in a rural area.

 D. Care of the poor.

 ‘If one of your brethren becomes poor, and falls into poverty among you, then you shall help him, like a stranger or a sojourner, that he may live with you.
 Take no usury or interest from him; but fear your God, that your brother may live with you.
 You shall not lend him your money for usury, nor lend him your food at a profit.
 I am the LORD your God, who brought you out of the land of Egypt, to give you the land of Canaan and to be your God.

 a.
-If one of your brethren becomes poor: These commands specifically prohibit making money of the misfortune of a poor brother; instead of making profit off of his misery, the command is simple: You shall help him.
+If one of your brethren becomes poor: These commands specifically prohibit making money off the misfortune of a poor brother.
+Instead of making profit off of the misery of a poor brother, the command was simple: you shall help him.

 b.
 Take no usury or interest from him; but fear your God, that your brother may live with you: Jesus made a similar command in Luke 6:34, when He asked what credit could it be to us if we give to or help only those whom we know can help us back.